Inspiration

 Crowds are at their peak from June to August, so it can be a good idea to book accommodation in advance if you plan to travel during summer.

-None of the campsites we stayed at were full.
+None of the campsites we stayed at was full.

 Other seasons